 Marlene went to community college to study accounting.
 After earning 40 credits, she was told only 6 credits counted toward her degree.
 This is her story.

 National articles report that most community college students require 36-48 months to graduate with a two-year Associate Degree.

-Of CSB’s most recent 1,000 graduates, 800 students graduated with an Associate in Specialized Business Degree in 18 months or less and the other 200 graduated in 24 months or less.
+Of CSB’s most recent 1,000 graduates, 826 students graduated with an Associate in Specialized Business degree in 18 months or less.

 An entrance test such as the ACCUPLACER test, created by the College Board and similar to its SAT test, is required of all new students enrolling in an Associate Degree program.
 One use of this test is to determine how many remedial classes a student must complete.